Department of Nursing

 The BSN curriculum of West Chester University is accredited by the Commission on Collegiate Nursing Education (CCNE) through 2019.

-We are accepting applications for Fall 2014.
+We are no longer accepting applications for Fall 2014.
+Spring 2015 applications will be available Fall of 2014.

 If you are a Registered Nurse you may apply online.
 Be sure to indicate you are interested in BSN for the RN program in the space for Program/Major.
 Applications to the program are done as Transfers through the Admissions Department (click for link "Apply Online" to the Transfer application).
 Be sure to indicate you are applying to the BSN for the RN program as your Major.